temporalio/documentation/docs/typescript/workflows.md

 ## How to Start and Cancel Workflows

-See the [TypeScript SDK Client docs](/docs/typescript/client) for how to use `WorkflowHandle`s to do all that and more.
+See the [TypeScript SDK Client docs](/docs/typescript/client) for how to use `WorkflowHandle`s to start, cancel, signal, query, describe and more.

 ## Workflow APIs